 Usually referred by a physician, if a brain disorder or a neurodevelopmental disorder is suspected, like ADHD, language disorders, learning disabilities and autism spectrum disorder.
 For children 6 and older.
 Measures intelligence, as well as attention, memory, fine-motor, visual-perceptual, problem-solving skills and emotional/behavioral adjustment.
 Therapists identify strengths and challenges and recommend educational and community resources to strengthen social, emotional and academic performance.

 Addresses concerns related to sensory functioning, motor skills, self-care and adaptive skills.
 The appointment lasts about 60 minutes, and you’ll receive recommendations at the end of the appointment.
-These might include occupational therapy or other pediatric therapy or behavioral health evaluations.
+These might include occupational therapy or other rehabilitation therapy or behavioral health evaluations.

 Addresses concerns related to language use and understanding, communication, speech sounds and articulation, speech fluency and vocal quality.
 This appointment is typically 60 minutes, and recommendations are provided at the end.
-These might include occupational therapy or other pediatric therapy or behavioral health evaluations.
+These might include occupational therapy or other rehabilitation therapy or behavioral health evaluations.

 addresses concerns related to mobility, motor development, posture, strength, range of motion, balance and coordination.
 This appointment is typically 60 minutes, and recommendations are provided at the end.
-These might include occupational therapy or other pediatric therapy or behavioral health evaluations.
+These might include occupational therapy or other rehabilitation therapy or behavioral health evaluations.

 evaluates feeding issues, including oral motor and swallowing, sensory functioning, self-feeding skills and mealtime routines.
 This is typically a two-hour appointment and recommendations are provided at the end.
-Recommendations might include speech or occupational therapy focused on feeding skills or other pediatric therapy or behavioral health evaluations.
+Recommendations might include speech or occupational therapy focused on feeding skills or other rehabilitation therapy or behavioral health evaluations.